lukecav/performance-improvements-for-woocommerce/README.md

 wp plugin install --activate https://github.com/envato/wp-envato-market/archive/master.zip --force

 ## Automatic Updates
-Besides WordPress auto updates, Performance Improvements for WooCommerce supports the [GitHub Updater plugin](https://github.com/afragen/github-updater) WordPress.
+Performance Improvements for WooCommerce supports the [GitHub Updater plugin](https://github.com/afragen/github-updater) WordPress.
 The plugin enables automatic updates from this GitHub Repository.
 You will find all information about the how and why at the [plugin wiki page](https://github.com/afragen/github-updater/wiki).

 ## Changelog

 **1.1.0**
 * Disable marketing hub in version 4.3.0.